-- 3. Depending on application environment, the PMBus signal integrity may be compromised at times.
-This causes the UCD90120A to receive incorrect PMBus commands.
-In a particular case, if (D9h) ROM_MODE command is erroneously received by a UCD90120A device, it causes the device to enter ROM mode; in this mode the device does not function unless Fusion GUI is connected to the device.
-To avoid such occurences in a running system, it is suggested to enable Packet Error Checking (PEC) in the PMBus host.
-The UCD90120A automatically detects and works with PMBus hosts, both with and without PEC enabled. - 4.
-The fault log in UCD90120A is checksum protected.
+Depending on application environment, the PMBus signal integrity may be compromised at times.
+This causes the UCD90160A to receive incorrect PMBus commands.
+In a particular case, if (D9h) ROM_MODE command is erroneously received by a UCD90160A device, it causes the device to enter ROM mode, in this mode the device does not function unless Fusion GUI is connected to the device.
+To avoid such occurrences in a running system, it is suggested to enable Packet Error Checking (PEC) in the PMBus host.
+The UCD90160A automatically detects and works with PMBus hosts, both with and without PEC enabled.

+The fault log in UCD90160A is checksum protected.
 After new log entries are written into the fault log, the checksum is updated accordingly.
-After each device reset, UCD90120A re-calculates the fault log checksum and compares it with the existing checksum.
+After each device reset, UCD90160A re-calculates the fault log checksum and compares it with the existing checksum.
 If the two checksums are not the same, the device determines the fault log as corrupted and erases the fault log as a result.

-In the event that the V33D power is dropped before the device finishes writing the fault log, the checksum will not be updated correctly, thus the fault log is erased at the next power-up.
-The results will be:
+In the event that the V{33D} power is dropped before the device finishes writing the fault log, the checksum is not updated correctly, thus the fault log is erased at the next power-up.
+The result is that no new faults are logged.